JDRJ-io/bibleresearcher/client/important_docs/ToS.md

 4.2 Canceling your subscription will pause your Bible profile features but retain your account data for the retention period described in our [Data Retention Policy](/privacy_policy).
 4.3 Full account deletion will only occur upon verified request from the original account holder (“Original Signee”), following the process outlined in our Data Retention Policy.

+### During the pre-launch phase (effective August 30, 2025), payment features, including refunds, are not yet available as the platform is under development.
+Data retention details are outlined in the Privacy Policy, which may be refined as the platform evolves toward public launch.
 ---

 ## **5. Acceptable Use**